How to Get More Energy: 20 Tips to Boost Your Energy and Get More Done

 If so, don't feel alone.
 Plenty of people go through their days feeling sluggish—and they try to fight it by consuming gallons of coffee, taking supplements that make big promises, or drinking unhealthy “energy drinks.”

-As we pointed out in this article, there are 23 reasons why your lifestyle might be causing you to feel a lack of energy.
+This article feature 23 reasons why your lifestyle might be causing you to feel a lack of energy.
 It explains the problems and why you might be exhausted.

-If you’d like to learn how to get more energy, here are 20 tips that can help you get through your day feeling supercharged and ready to tackle the world.
+But if you’d like to learn how to get more energy.
+THIS ARTICLE features the 20 tips that can help you get through your day feeling supercharged and ready to tackle the world.

 And the best part?